 Overview: Transfer money between your users

 The most common scenario for this guide is to facilitate marketplace or peer-to-peer transfers between your customers.
+This guide only outlines the steps involved using Dwolla’s Access API.

 In this guide, we’ll cover the key points of transferring money:

-- Create a verified Customer who will receive the transfer
+Verified Customerwho will receive the transfer

-- Create an unverified Customer who will send the transfer
+Unverified Customerwho will send the transfer

 - Associate a verified funding source (bank or credit union account) with the sender